MicrosoftDocs/memdocs/autopilot/registration-overview.md

 1. The device's unique [hardware identity](#device-identification) (known as a hardware hash) is captured and uploaded to the Autopilot service.
 1. The device is associated to an Azure tenant ID.

 Ideally, the OEM, reseller, or distributor performs both of these processes from which the devices were purchased.
-An OEM or other device provider uses the [registration authorization](registration-auth.md) process to perform device registration on your behalf.
+An OEM or other device provider uses the [registration authorization](registration-auth.md) process to perform device registration on behalf of the organization.

-Registration can also be performed within your organization by collecting the hardware identity from new or existing devices and [uploading it manually](manual-registration.md).
+Registration can also be performed within the organization by collecting the hardware identity from new or existing devices and [uploading it manually](manual-registration.md).
 If devices meet certain requirements, they can also be configured for [automatic registration](automatic-registration.md) with Windows Autopilot.
 For more information about the ways in which devices can be registered with Windows Autopilot, see the following overview articles:

 - [OEM registration](oem-registration.md)
 - [Reseller, distributor, or partner registration](partner-registration.md)
 - [Automatic registration](automatic-registration.md)
 - [Manual registration](manual-registration.md)

-When you register an Autopilot device, it automatically creates a Microsoft Entra object.
+When an Autopilot device is registered, it automatically creates a Microsoft Entra object.
 The Autopilot deployment process needs this object to identify the device before the user signs in.
-If you delete this object, the device can fail to enroll through Autopilot.
+If the object is deleted, the device can fail to enroll through Autopilot.

 > [!NOTE]
 >